nyxmidnight/ao3tagsfonts/README.md

 2. Click on the Stylus icon in your toolbar.
 A list of stylesheets applied at this URL will appear. **Better AO3 Tags and Fonts** will appear with three icons to the right: a gear, a pencil, and three vertical dots.
 3. Click on the gear :gear:.
 A modal dialog appears with 4 menus: Site interface font, Work summary font, Story body font, News and docs font.
 4. Pick a font from each of the dropdown menus (it can be all the same font or a different font for each, all that matters is your reading comfort).
-5. If auto save is not enabled, click save.
+5. If auto save is not enabled, click on the save button.
 6. Optionally, enable auto save.
 7. Enjoy better readability on AO3!